okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-api-integration/main/index.md

 To register your API service registration:

 1. Navigate to the [OIN Manager](https://oinmanager.okta.com/) and click **Start Submission Form**.
-1. Sign in with the credentials of the Okta org you use to build and submit your integration (this is typically your developer-edition Okta org).
+1. Sign in with the credentials of the Okta org you used to build your integration (this is typically your developer-edition Okta org).
 1. Click **Add New Submission**.
 1. On the **General Settings** tab, specify values in the **App Information**, **Customer Support** and **Test Account** sections.
 See [Configure general settings](/docs/guides/submit-app/openidconnect/main/#configure-general-settings) for field descriptions.
 1. On the **OAUTH** tab, select **On** from the **OAUTH Support** dropdown menu.